speakeasy-api/openapi-directory/SDKs/clickmeter.com/v2/go/README.md

 * `TagsGetDatapointsCount` - Count the datapoints associated to the user filtered by this tag
 * `TagsGetGroups` - List of all the groups associated to the user filtered by this tag.
 * `TagsGetGroupsCount` - Count the groups associated to the user filtered by this tag
+* `TagsPatchDataPointForm` - Associate/Deassociate a tag with a datapoint
+* `TagsPatchDataPointJSON` - Associate/Deassociate a tag with a datapoint
-* `TagsPatchDataPoint` - Associate/Deassociate a tag with a datapoint
+* `TagsPatchDataPointRaw` - Associate/Deassociate a tag with a datapoint
+* `TagsPatchGroupForm` - Associate/Deassociate a tag with a group
+* `TagsPatchGroupJSON` - Associate/Deassociate a tag with a group
-* `TagsPatchGroup` - Associate/Deassociate a tag with a group
+* `TagsPatchGroupRaw` - Associate/Deassociate a tag with a group
+* `TagsPatchTagNameForm` - Fast patch a tag name
+* `TagsPatchTagNameJSON` - Fast patch a tag name
-* `TagsPatchTagName` - Fast patch a tag name
+* `TagsPatchTagNameRaw` - Fast patch a tag name
 * `TagsPut` - Create a tag
 * `GetTagsTagID` - Retrieve a tag
 <!-- End SDK Available Operations -->

 ### SDK Generated by [Speakeasy](https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks)